-Persons contemplating University travel using aircraft or boats owned by, or rented and operated by the traveler, or as a guest on a charter or private aircraft should submit their written plans to the Controller's Office.
-Only with prior written permission from the Controller's Office may such travel occur and reimbursements be made.
+Persons contemplating University travel using aircraft or boats owned by, or rented and operated by the traveler, or as a guest on a charter or private aircraft should submit their written plans to the Office of Risk Management.
+Only with prior written permission from the Office of Risk Management may such travel occur and reimbursements be made.
 Significant risk management issues may be involved in such arrangements.
 For the safety of travelers, the University does not suggest traveling on chartered aircraft and boats.
 Contact the Office of Risk Management for more information.